Estimation and Inference in High-Dimensional Panel Data Models with Interactive Fixed Effects: A Details on the proof of Theorem (a)

 \item $\ex[B_{it,j}^2] \le C_V/n$ with some sufficiently large constant $C_V > 0$. \end{enumerate} Using (a)--(c), we obtain that

 where

 Hence,

 where the constant $r > 0$ can be made arbitrarily large by picking $C_0$ large enough.
 This completes the proof of statement \ref{lemma:aux1:Z} of the lemma.
-The proof of statements \ref{lemma:aux1:Feps} and \ref{lemma:aux1:FZ} are similar and thus omitted.
+The proofs of statements \ref{lemma:aux1:Feps} and \ref{lemma:aux1:FZ} are omitted as they are similar (the only notable difference being that the dependencies in the data across $t$ need to be taken into account, which can be done by the same blocking argument as used in the proof of Lemma \ref{lemma:aux2}).